darklang/docs/docs/slack-apps/trello-card-tutorial.md

 Connecting your Trello account with your Slack account can make for a powerful tool - no more switching tabs and hunting for the right Trello list when you want to capture the excellent idea that just came up.
 In this tutorial, we'll show you a few ways to enable your team to create new Trello cards directly from Slack.

+A [sample canvas](https://darklang.com/a/sample-createnewtrellocard) for this tutorial is available.

 ## Trello Configuration

 For this tutorial, you're going to need to grab a few different things from Trello and store each of them as separate functions in Dark: